 The eMMC partition layout:

 Upon powering up the SOC, one CPU starts executing at address 0xFFFFF:0000.
 That is where the memory controller maps a 32 KB small internal boot-rom.
-The boot-rom loads roughly the first 8 MB from the eMMC flash into an internal SRAM (mapped by the memory controller to address 0xFFFF:????).
-What resides there is a binary blob provided by the SOC manufacturer to initialize DRAM and load the next 4 MB from the eMMC flash into the just initialized DRAM.
+The boot-rom loads 160 kb from the eMMC flash starting at address 32 kb into an internal SRAM (mapped by the memory controller to address 0xFFFF:????).
+What resides there is a binary blob provided by the SOC manufacturer to initialize DRAM and load the 4 MB from the eMMC flash starting at address 8192 kb into the just initialized DRAM.
 What resides there is the open source boot-loader u-boot which loads the kernel and device tree [rk3399-pinebookpro.dts] from the /boot partition into DRAM and passes control to the kernel (first u-boot checks for a /boot partition on a potentially inserted SD card and then on the eMMC flash).
 Guided by the device tree, the kernel initializes the SOC and board [FIXME: Is this correct?
 Rockchip's documentation on the boot process is somewhat cryptic].
 This is quite elegant compared to how the Intel Management Engine [wikipedia link] or the AMD Platform Security Processor [wikipedia link] boot up modern PCs.

 The Pinebook Pro is built around the Rockchip RK3399 SOC.
 Its Big.Little architecture has two high-end Cortex-A72 cores and four low-end low-energy Cortex-A53 cores.
 Like all its cousins from Intel, the Cortex-A72 "out-of-order execution" cores are vulnerable to Spectre and Meltdown.
 Due to its simplicity, the Cortex-A53 "in-order execution" cores are neither vulnerable to Spectre nor Meltdown.
 More information on the Rockchip RK3399 SOC is available on the manufacturer's wiki page.